ASALH announces its search for the next editor for JAAH.

 Click here for the job description.

 The Journal of African American History (JAAH), formerly The Journal of Negro History, was founded by Dr. Carter G. Woodson in January 1916.
 Since that time the JAAH has become the leading scholarly publication on African American life and history.
-Now in its 101st volume, the JAAH publishes original scholarly articles on all aspects of the African American experience.
+Now in its second century, the JAAH publishes original scholarly articles on all aspects of the African American experience.
 Most recently, JAAH special issues and symposia have focused on Women and Slavery in the Atlantic World, The Legacy of Malcolm X, and African Americans and Movements for Reparations, Past, Present, and Future.

 Explore this page, including the menu of JAAH Links to the right or below, and if you have any questions, contact us by email at email@example.com, or by phone at 202-238-5910.

 Manuscripts submissions and correspondence regarding editorial matters should be sent to: